SharePoint/sp-dev-docs/docs/sp-add-ins/add-in-authorization-policy-types-in-sharepoint.md

+    > [!NOTE]
-     **Note**  Certain APIs require a user context and can't be executed with an add-in-only policy.
+    > Certain APIs require a user context and can't be executed with an add-in-only policy.
 These include many APIs for interacting with Project Server 2013 and for performing search queries.

 ### See an example scenario of an add-in that uses the add-in-only policy
 <a name="Scenario"> </a>